DigitalArcPlatform/documentation/docs/postEvent/photo/photo.md

 1. Click on the three dots next to the file name
 1. Select "Download"
-1. Locate teh filde on your local computer.
+1. Locate the file on your local computer.
 By default, this will be in your Downloads folder

 ### How to Download a Folder of Images